epfl-ada/ada-2023-project-adaroundtheworld2023/README.md

 The success is defined as the IMDB rating.
 Thus, we would like to answer the following questions:

 - Is there a relationship between “being at the intersection of different genres” and the success of a movie?
-Do movies with more betweenness centrality (see Methods) have better IMDB ratings than the rest?
+Do movies with more betweenness centrality have better IMDB ratings than the rest?
 - Maybe the dynamic is the opposite and movies that resemble any other are more successful?
-Therefore, do movies with smaller degree (see Methods) have better IMDB ratings than the rest?
+Therefore, do movies with smaller degree have better IMDB ratings than the rest?

 **Comparison of Methods**.
 We will compare two approaches described in Methods.
 The questions are as follows: